donaldzou/WGDashboard-Documentation/Writerside/topics/Handshake-to-Server.md

 # Handshake to Server

 This endpoint is designed for a simple handshake when using API key to connect.
-If `status` is `true` that means

 ## Request